HackerEarth-Challenges/hack-the-talk-exotel/README.md

 ### Rules for Submission

 The submission must be in a tar.gz format.
-It should have a install.sh in the top directory that will take care of compilation and creating the executable.
-The final executable will be run as ./executable .
+It should have a run.sh in the top directory that will take care of compilation, creating the executable and running your code.
+Your code must read all the input files from the current directory.
 The Input File will have a list of audio files like:

  - one.mp3
  - two.mp3
  - three.mp3
  - four.mp3... and So on.

 These files one.mp3, two.mp3 etc will be files in the current directory.
-Your program would need to output the emotion detected for each file (one.mp3, two.mp3 etc) as happy, sad, angry, or neutral in separate lines:
+Your program would need to output the emotion detected for each file (one.mp3, two.mp3 etc) as happy, unhappy, angry, or neutral in separate lines:

 happy
-sad
+unhappy
 neutral
 neutral

-The above output means one.mp3 was a "happy" conversation, two.mp3 was a "sad" conversation etc.
+The above output means one.mp3 was a "happy" conversation, two.mp3 was a "unhappy" conversation etc.

 ### Trainig dataset